gvwilson/thirdbit/src/fiction/iffy/index.md

 She loved it.

-Wales worked beside her the whole time, handing her tools, holding things steady while she screwed them in or used her cherished little laser to put a patch on a weld that held an even older patch in place.
+Wales worked beside her the whole time, handing her tools and holding things steady while she screwed them in or used her cherished little laser to put a patch on a weld that held an even older patch in place.
-He somehow managed to keep up a steady stream of questions without ever making her feel like he was pestering her.
+He somehow managed to keep up a steady stream of questions without making her feel like he was pestering.
 She enjoyed every minute of it, just like she enjoyed the times when Mister Mishra turned something she'd made over and over in his hands